DSpace/RestContract/workspaceitem-data-access.md

   ]
 }
 ```
 * private: indicates whether the current item should be private or not.
-For access configurations that do not allow the user to specify the visibility of the item, this value must be false.
 * accessConditions: an array of all the policies that has been applied by the user to the item.

 ## Patch operations